koto-lang/koto.dev/website/content/docs/0.15/language/_index.md

 {% end %}
 #### `@iterator`

-The `@iterator` metakey defines how iterators should be created when the object is used in an iterable context.
+The `@iterator` metakey defines how iterators should be created when an object is used in an iterable context.

 When called, `@iterator` should return an iterable value that will then be used for iterator operations.